DarrenRM/noita-helper/data/context.md

     - Hint to find next step: What was empty remembers.
 Perhaps it hungers for what flows from within.

 6. **Apply Urine to Divine Ground**
-    - Location: Barren Temple (-5453, -5108) [See: Structures → Barren Temple]
-    - Difficulty: Easy-Medium - Requires obtaining/creating urine
+    - Location: Barren Temple (-5453, -5108)    - Difficulty: Easy-Medium - Requires obtaining/creating urine
     - Prerequisites: Must have created Divine Ground and obtained urine
     - Notes: Creates Healium and unlocks Cessation spell
     - Reward: Cessation spell (permanent unlock), Healium creation knowledge